kghose/antifreeze/README.md

 # Design

-NOTE: This design is for a two wire control, where the thermostat calls for heat by shorting the two thermostat wires together.
+NOTE: This design is for a two wire control, where the thermostat calls for heat by closing the switch on the thermostat wire circuit.

-1. Failsafe system: The system runs in parallel to the existing baseboard thermostat and independent of the mini-split system.
+1. This system is fail-safe: it runs in parallel to, and independently of, the existing baseboard thermostat and mini-split system.
-1. The existing thermostat wire is spliced to run, in parallel, to a 28 VAC rated, opto-coupled relay.
-Nominal wire voltage is 24 VAC (Our boiler's control box energizes the wires at 29 VAC)
+1. The existing thermostat wire is spliced to run, in parallel, to a 28 VAC rated, opto-coupled relay activated by the ESP32.
-1. The relay is driven by GPIO 33
-1. A DS18B20 temperature sensor is used to measure outdoor temperatures every half hour.
+1. A DS18B20 temperature sensor is used to measure outdoor temperatures.
-1. When the temperature `T` falls below `T_freeze_danger` the relay is activated for one minute every `M` minutes.
+1. When the outdoor temperature `T` falls below `T_freeze_danger` the relay is activated for one minute every `M` minutes.
-1. `M = 60 - k*(T_freeze_danger - T)`.
-By default `k=1`
+1. `M = 60 / (1 + k * (T_freeze_danger - T))`.
+By default `k=0.1`
 1. The device keeps a log of the temperatures measured and relay activations.
 1. The onboard LED shows a heartbeat every 10 seconds when `T` is more than `T_freeze_danger`.